CatsMiaow/nestjs-project-structure/README.md

 # 1. node_modules
 npm ci
 # 2. database model entity generate
+# 2-1.
+When import from an existing database
 npm run entity
+# 2-2.
+When build only the entity folder
+npm run build:entity
 ```

 If you use multiple databases, [modify them.](bin/entity.js#L49)